FardinIqbal/workout-logger/README.md

 npm test
 ~~~

+## Deployment

+### Deploying to AWS

+1. **Set up AWS CLI and configure it:**

+    ~~~bash
+    aws configure
+    ~~~

+2. **Initialize and apply Terraform configuration:**

+    ~~~bash
+    cd terraform
+    terraform init
+    terraform apply
+    ~~~

+### Continuous Integration and Deployment

+The project uses AWS CodePipeline for CI/CD.
+Ensure your repository is connected to CodePipeline and follow the AWS CodePipeline setup instructions.

+## Using Terraform

+Terraform will be used to manage and provision AWS resources required for this project, including setting up:

+- AWS S3 buckets for storing static assets and backups
+- AWS IAM roles and policies for secure access management
+- AWS Lambda functions for serverless operations
+- AWS DynamoDB for scalable and flexible data storage
+- AWS ECS (Elastic Container Service) for container orchestration

+We will provide detailed Terraform configurations and instructions as we proceed with the implementation in the grand plan.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.